idc101/git-mkver/docs/common_patterns.md

 # Usage Patterns

+Below are some popular git branching development models and how to configure them with git-mkver:
+- master (aka trunk) based development
+- Git flow
+- GitHub flow

+### Controlling the next version number

+Regardless of the branching strategy, git-mkver uses the commit messages to determine the next version number.

+See [Usage](usage) for more details.

-## trunk/master based development
+## master (aka trunk) based development

-This mode of operation is the default.
+This mode of operation works out of the box with the default configuration.

 Overview:

-- Developers commit to master or work on feature branches.
+- Developers commit to master or work on feature branches
-- All releases are done from the master branch.
+- All releases are done from the master branch
 - Only the master branch is tagged
 - Release Candidates are not used
-- Any version number not from master includes build metadata to indicate it is not an official release.
+- Any version number not from master includes build metadata to indicate it is not an official release

 ### Build Server Setup